williamvds/uni/lac/lectures.md

 time
   - So conversions are restricted to those that can be done in polynomial time

-### 𝒩 𝒫-hardness
+### 𝒩𝒫-hardness
-- A problem class to which _any_ 𝒩 𝒫 problem can be reduced to
+- A problem class to which _any_ 𝒩𝒫 problem can be reduced to
 - Such a problem class is 'as bad as it gets'
-  - If such a problem class turns out to be in 𝒫 then 𝒫=𝒩 𝒫
+  - If such a problem class turns out to be in 𝒫 then 𝒫=𝒩𝒫
-- Usually done by showing polynomial-time reduction from some known 𝒩 𝒫-complete problem
+- Usually done by showing polynomial-time reduction from some known 𝒩𝒫-complete problem
 - Eg Boolean satisfiability

-### 𝒩 𝒫-completeness
+### 𝒩𝒫-completeness
-- Problem class X is 𝒩 𝒫-complete if:
+- Problem class X is 𝒩𝒫-complete if:
-  - X is in 𝒩 𝒫
+  - X is in 𝒩𝒫
     - All instances of X can be solved in nondeterministic polynomial time
     - Membership of N is usually demonstrated directly (and fairly easily)
-  - X is 𝒩 𝒫-hard
+  - X is 𝒩𝒫-hard